-Every time I see her on my morning run, I feel a pang of sadness she could soon be lost forever.
+Every time I see her on my morning run to and from Brighton seafront, I feel a pang of sadness she could soon be lost forever.
 Especially knowing what flamboyant architectural features are hiding inside.
 Until the other day, that is, when I got a comment from a reader telling me she’s to be saved!
 Sure enough, on my next morning run, there she stood, in scaffolding-covered glory, a sure sign that a renovation project had begun.

 The red and white colour scheme harks back to its days as a Mecca bingo hall from 1967 until it 2007 when it closed.
 It wasn’t always so garish though, according to these two pictures below that I found of it, presumably in earlier days, looking prettier is pastel colours.
 The Brighton Hippodrome is located on Middle Street not far from the seafront and has had a colourful history.
 It opened in 1897 as an ice-rink, before being turned into a circus venue by a famous Victorian theatre designer, Frank Matcham, well-known for the London Hippodrome and the London Palladium and countless others around the country.